cadox8/RoboCar/README.md

 # RoboCar
-A proyect using Raspberry Pi &amp; 2 Arduino One
+A project using Raspberry Pi &amp; 4 Arduino UNO boards to control a car.

+It also came with a WebServer (Port 80) from where you can control the Car and see values from sensors.